by John Lechner

 “That’s exactly what I mean,” said Snug.
 “I just need a little more time.”

-“I think you’re just scared!” said the other in a voice like poison ivy.
+“I think you’re scared!” said the other in a know-it-all voice.

 Snug was so stunned, he didn’t know what to say.
-It was true he was nervous, but to admit so would validate the other ladybug’s superior attitude, and concede the notion that there was something inherently wrong with being afraid.
+It was true he was nervous, but to admit so would validate the other ladybug’s superior attitude, and concede that there was something wrong with being afraid.

 He stood there with his mouth open, trying to think of something to say.
-The other ladybug said with a smirk, “I thought so!” and flew away.
+The other ladybug said, “I thought so!” and flew away.

 One by one, the other ladybugs jumped off the leaf and sailed off into the unknown.
 A few of them stopped beside Snug to say, “Aren’t you coming?”

-But each time he would simply reply, “I’m not ready.”
+But each time he would simply reply, “I’m not ready yet.”

 It was quiet now that the other ladybugs had gone.
 He could hear the breeze as it settled into the trees.
 He could hear a meadowlark in the distance, and the croaking of a bullfrog.